 A retailer who maintains a place of business in Colorado is subject to all Colorado sales tax licensing and collection requirements for as long as the retailer maintains that place of business.
-If a retailer ceases to maintain any place of business in Colorado, the retailer may no longer be doing business in Colorado, depending on its other activities within Colorado, as described below in Retailers with no physical location in Colorado.
+If a retailer ceases to maintain any place of business in Colorado, the retailer may no longer be doing business in Colorado, depending on its other activities within Colorado, as described below.